-The Newcastle Municipality, had adopted a two-level approach of implementing the scorecard.
-The levels are:-
+The Newcastle Municipality, had adopted a two-level approach for managing performance information.
+The levels are:

-- The Strategic or Organizational Scorecard Level reflecting the strategic priorities of the municipality - This scorecard will also inform the individual scorecards of the Section 54/57 Managers. - The Service Scorecard Level (SDBIP) which captures the municipality's performance in each defined service by department and functional area, provides a comprehensive picture of the performance of a particular functional area as budgeted and consisted of objectives, indicators and targets. - The two levels of scorecards will then become the performance management system (PMS) of The Newcastle Municipality.
-All reporting on the municipality's performance will be informed by information derived from the two-level scorecard and reflect the municipality's performance on the SIX perspectives.
+- The Top-Layer SDBIP is aligned to the IDP and reflects the strategic priorities of the municipality.
+This Top-layer SDBIP will also inform the individual Performance Plans of the Section 56/57 Managers. - The Service SDBIP Level (SDBIP) which captures the municipality's performance in each defined service by department and functional area, provides a comprehensive picture of the performance of a particular functional area as budgeted and consisted of objectives, indicators and targets.

+The two levels of reporting will be utilized as the performance management system (PMS) of Newcastle Municipality.
+The two levels of reporting will be the Top-layer SDBIP and the SDBIP (departmental).
+All reporting on the municipality's performance will be informed by information derived from the two-level SDBIP and reflect the municipality's performance on the six (6) perspectives.